moonglum/dotfiles/README.md

 * `serve` serve the current directory via nginx
 * `gb` is a prettier `git branch`
 * `gl` is a prettier `git log`
-* `postgres` and `redis` start a temporary fresh PostgreSQL or Redis instance in a docker container
+* `postgres` and `redis` start a temporary PostgreSQL or Redis instance in a docker container
 * `compressability` shows the size of a file, and its GZIPed and brotlied size
-* `churn` shows the frequency of change of the files in a project (Git repos only)
+* `churn` shows the frequency of change of the files in git repo
 * `history-analysis` shows the commands that you ran most in your (fish) shell
 * `each-project` calls a command for each project in `~/Code` in parallel
 * `gitkeeper` checks if there is unpushed work on a repo (plus some more options)